mk-fg/fgtk/README.md

 In short, allows to run e.g. `kernel-patch 3.14.22` to get 3.14.22 in /usr/src/linux from any other clean 3.14.* version there.

+##### blinky

+Script to blink gpio-connected leds via `/sys/class/gpio` interface.

+Includes oneshot mode, countdown mode (with some interval scaling option), direct on-off phase delay control (see --pre, --post and --interval* options), cooperation between several instances using same gpio pin, "until" timestamp spec, and generally everything I can think of being useful (mostly for use from other scripts though).

 ### Desktop